Chart Color Schemes

 Educational outcomes in Deeragun fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 9.6%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 7.1%, followed by graduate diplomas (1.6%) and postgraduate qualifications (0.9%).
-Vocational credentials are prevalent, with 46.9% of residents aged 15+ holding them, including advanced diplomas (9.2%) and certificates (37.7%).
-Educational participation is high at 34.0%, with 14.9% in primary education, 8.8% in secondary education, and 3.1% pursuing tertiary education.
+Vocational credentials are prominent, with 46.9% of residents aged 15+ holding them, including advanced diplomas (9.2%) and certificates (37.7%).
+Educational participation is high, with 34.0% currently enrolled in formal education: 14.9% in primary, 8.8% in secondary, and 3.1% in tertiary education.

 Educational participation is notably high, with 34.0% of residents currently enrolled in formal education.
 This includes 14.9% in primary education, 8.8% in secondary education, and 3.1% pursuing tertiary education.